Mohammed-faleh-444/OS-Assignment1-Mohammed-Aldawsari/README.md

 ---

-## ⚠️ Important Warnings
+## ⚠️ Academic Integrity

-### ❌ What NOT to Do:

-1. **Don't use ChatGPT/AI to write your code without understanding it**
+### Critical Warnings:

+1. **AI-Generated Code**:
+   - Pure AI-generated submissions without understanding will receive **zero marks**
-   - You will be asked to explain your code in the video
+   - You may be asked to explain your code in person
-   - If you can't explain it, you'll receive 0 marks

-2. **Don't copy from classmates**
+   - You must be able to answer questions about your implementation

+2. **Plagiarism**:
+   - Copying from classmates results in **zero marks for all parties**
-   - Each student has a unique student ID → unique output
+   - Each student has unique output based on their student ID
-   - Plagiarism results in 0 marks + academic misconduct report

-3. **Don't make all commits at the last minute**
-   - We can see your commit timestamps
-   - Single-commit or last-hour submissions lose marks

-4. **Don't forget the university email**
-   - GitHub account MUST use @std.psau.edu.sa
-   - Other emails will result in -0.25 marks
+3. **Commit History**:
+   - Single bulk commits show poor practice and will be penalized
+   - Commits must be spread over different dates/times

+4. **Video Authenticity**:
+   - You must be able to answer questions about your work
+   - Video should show genuine understanding, not memorized explanations

-### ✅ What TO Do:
+### ✅ Best Practices:

 1. **Start early** - Don't wait until the deadline
 2. **Commit frequently** - After each small change
-3. **Test your code** - Make sure it compiles and runs
+3. **Test your code** - Make sure it compiles and runs correctly
 4. **Ask questions** - Use Blackboard discussion or office hours
 5. **Keep it simple** - Don't over-complicate your modifications
+6. **Understand everything** - Be able to explain every line you write

 ---